Debt Consolidation Loans For Bad Credit

 Is it hard to qualify for a debt consolidation loan?

 Qualifying for a debt consolidation loan may be easier than you think.
 Lenders usually have minimum credit requirements.
 If you have fair credit you should apply to a lender that can work with fair credit borrowers.
-To save yourself time researching and applying to various lenders, you can submit one application online through Acorn Finance.
-Acorn Finance has lending partners that can help all credit types.
+To save yourself time researching and applying to various lenders, you can submit one application online.
 Some lenders may allow you to add a cosigner to your application which can increase your chances of approval.
 If you use a cosigner it should be someone with good credit and consistent income.

 What is the smartest way to consolidate debt?